 District employees are not required to affirmatively assist federal immigration enforcement officials or grant permission to enter limited access spaces when officers do not have a valid judicial warrant to enter a specific area.

-If a federal immigration enforcement official seeks your consent to enter a limited access space or requests information or documents from you about a student or another individual, take steps to ensure that you have authority to provide the requested access, information, or documents.
+If a federal immigration enforcement official seeks your consent to enter a limited access space (including a classroom, library, school gym, student lounge or locked building) or requests information or documents from you about a student or another individual, take steps to ensure that consent is first received from College Superintendent-President’s office.
 Ask the officer for their name, identification number and agency affiliation; ask for a copy of any warrant or court order they may have, and inform the officer that you are not obstructing their process, but need to contact the College Superintendent-President’s office for advice and assistance.

 Request for Access to Campus If a federal immigration enforcement official, such as an ICE agent, requests access to a District facility, District administrators, faculty, staff, including District Police & College Safety personnel, should immediately refer the federal official and his/her related request for access to the Office of the Superintendent-President.
 You should inform the federal immigration enforcement official that you are not trying to impede his/her activities, but instead simply adhering to established District protocol to address such requests.
 The Office of the Superintendent-President will, in turn, work with the District’s legal counsel to make a final determination as to whether the request for such access is lawful and respond accordingly.